Skip to content

 How many surgeries has Dr. Zamarian performed?

 Over more than twenty years of practice, I have performed over 8,000 surgical procedures.
-This experience encompasses facial, body, and intimate surgeries, always focusing on natural results and safety.
-Each procedure has contributed to refining my technique and my ability to anticipate and prevent complications.
+This experience encompasses facial, body, and intimate surgeries, with attention to natural-looking proportions, indication, safety planning, and risk discussion.
+Each procedure has contributed to refining my technique and my ability to anticipate complications.

 What are Dr. Zamarian's specialities?

-My main areas of expertise are facial rejuvenation with Deep Plane technique and fat grafting, rhinoplasty with micro-perforations (without traditional fractures), and female intimate surgery, where I was one of the first Brazilians to train directly with Dr. Gary Alter, a world-renowned expert.
+My main areas of expertise are facial rejuvenation with Deep Plane technique and fat grafting, rhinoplasty with micro-perforations (without traditional fractures), and female intimate surgery, where I was one of the first Brazilians to train directly with Dr. Gary Alter, who is internationally recognised in the field.
 I also perform blepharoplasty, body surgeries, and combined face and neck treatments.

 Book your first consultation, get to know our clinic, and see patient testimonials.